-- A. Any employee may take leave of absence without pay upon prior written approval by the Public Works Director or designee.
-No leave of absence shall be taken unless the employee first expended all accumulated leave, if allowable; provided, this prohibition may be waived upon application to, and at the discretion of, the Board of County Commissioners. - B. A leave of absence shall be for a specific period and such leave may not aggregate more than twelve (12) months in any five (5) year period. - C. Leave of absence shall be granted at the sole discretion of the Employer. - D. Upon return from leave of absence, the employee shall be entitled to the former position or a similar position and there shall be no reduction in seniority, status, or pay.
+A. Any employee may take leave of absence without pay upon prior written approval by the Public Works Director or designee.
+No leave of absence shall be taken unless the employee first expended all accumulated leave, except that an employee will not be required to expend all accumulated sick leave.
+This prohibition may be waived upon application to, and at the discretion of, the Board of County Commissioners.

+- B. A leave of absence shall be for a specific period and such leave may not aggregate more than twelve (12) months in any five (5) year period. - C. Leave of absence shall be granted at the sole discretion of the Employer. - D. Upon return from leave of absence, the employee shall be entitled to the former position or a similar position and there shall be no reduction in seniority, status, or pay.
 An employee, during leave of absence, may continue insurance benefits; provided, such employee makes arrangements for payment of employee's and Employer's premiums; provided further, for calculations of seniority, the leave of absence without pay period shall be deducted.